PBillingsby/create-permaweb-app/README.md

 ```bash
 npx create-permaweb-app APP_NAME
 ```

-2. Run `yarn` or `npm install` to install all the dependencies
-3. Once installation is complete, `cd` into your app's directory
+2. Once installation is complete, `cd` into your app's directory
-4. Run `yarn dev` or `npm run dev` to start your dev environment
+3. Run `yarn dev` or `npm run dev` to start your dev environment

 ## Technologies